spencergritton/Deep-Pose-Implementation/README.md

 5. Evaluates the Percentage of Correct Parts (PCP) accuracy of the model

 # Run the Code
-Our code is broken into two separate jupyter notebooks, a [dataset generator](dataset-generator.ipynb) and the [pose estimation network](pose-estimator.ipynb).
-To run these notebooks perform the following:
+To run the [dataset generator](dataset-generator.ipynb) or [pose estimation network](pose-estimator.ipynb) notebooks perform the following:

 **Install Python 3 and Jupyter Notebook**
 I'll leave you to do this yourself.